ersinghrajkr/javafundamental/README.md

 // Class A inherits Object class
 Object => class A

-// only class A inherits Object class but not B
+// only class A inherits Object class but not B.

 class B extends A

 #### Types of Inheritance: